sweirich/pi-forall/notes.md

     G |- pcase a of (x,y) -> b : C

-The code in 'version1' includes abstract syntax and code for parsing and pretty printing.
-However, to get Hw1.pi to compile, you'll need to fill in the missing cases in TypeCheck.hs.
+The code in `version1` includes abstract and concrete syntax for booleans and sigma types.
+Your job is to get `Hw1.pi` to compile.
+However, to get this file to compile, you'll need to fill in the missing cases in `TypeCheck.hs`.

-## References
+### References

 * Cardelli, A Dependently-Typed language with Type:Type
 * Augustsson, Cayenne -- a Language With Dependent Types